ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-the scene by Governor Deneen upon
-the appeal of Sheriff Davis over the
 long distance telephone.
 Davis call­
 ed up the governor in Chicago, say­
 ing:&quot;The streets are filled with people